 Most water heaters can last anywhere between 6 and 13 years.
 If your water heater is more than 12 years old, you should expect it to fail any time.
 The lifespan of your water heater depends on a few things:

 - Water Quality: Lower water quality means more minerals are being trapped in the tank and parts, which causes more buildup and can decrease a water heater’s lifespan.

 - Water Heater Maintenance: Whether this is performed by a professional or you undertake it yourself, regular maintenance can significantly extend the life of your water heater.

-- Water Heater Repair: The longer you wait to repair your water heater when it isn’t working properly, the more likely it is to cause lasting damage to you water heat and shorten its lifespan.
+- Water Heater Repair: The longer you wait to for Santa Cruz water heater repair when it isn’t working properly, the more likely it is to cause lasting damage to you water heat and shorten its lifespan.

 Common Water Heater Issues

-With such a wide lifespan range, how can you know when you need to replace your water heater?
+With such a wide lifespan range, how can you know when you need Santa Cruz water heater replacement?
 Ultimately, it’s your decision, but there are a few things to look out for that indicate your water heater is having issues: